jcstein/dummy_rollup/README.md

 cargo run -- namespace 10 1000
 ```

-This posts to the `namespace` namespace with 10 blobs of 1000 bytes each.
+This posts to the "namespace" namespace with 10 blobs of 1000 bytes each.